NickColley/design-of-forms/src/evolving-a-design/size-and-shape-of-documents-and-forms/index.md

 series consists of a logically-planned range of trimmed sizes formed in such a manner that each size is obtained by dividing the one immediately above it into two equal parts, the division being parallel to the shorter side.
 The ‘basic’ size has an area of one square metre.
-The most widely used sizes are A4, measuring 210 mm. x 297 mm. (approxi- mately 81” x 113”) which can replace the traditional British 8” x 10” and 8” x 13” sizes, and As which is exactly half the size of A4.
+The most widely used sizes are A4, measuring 210 mm. x 297 mm. (approximately 81” x 113”) which can replace the traditional British 8” x 10” and 8” x 13” sizes, and As which is exactly half the size of A4.
 By halving or doubling these sizes one obtains an A size to meet virtually any requirements from a sizeable poster to a small visiting card.
 There is, in addition, a subsidiary B series for special requirements.

-A4 and As sizes have now been standardised for official letter paper (see Letter- headings for the Public Service: H.M.
-Stationery Office: 1959) and so far as correspon- dence is concerned, the usual foolscap files will accommodate the A size of papers.
+A4 and As sizes have now been standardised for official letter paper (see Letterheadings for the Public Service: H.M.
+Stationery Office: 1959) and so far as correspondence is concerned, the usual foolscap files will accommodate the A size of papers.
 The common 9g” x4” envelope is quite suitable for several A sheets folded in four across their width.
 Most of the current office duplicating and other equipment can handle A4 without difficulty, but some A sizes do not suit current machines.
 A general change